thieu1995/mealpy/docs/source/pages/general/simple_guide.rst

 You will need to define a problem dictionary with must has keywords ("obj_func", "bounds", "minmax").

 	* obj_func: Your objective function
-	* bounds: The problem type, an instance of these classes: FloatVar, BoolVar, StringVar, IntegerVar, PermutationVar, BinaryVar, MixedSetVar
+	* bounds: The problem type, an instance of these classes: FloatVar, BoolVar, StringVar...
 	* minmax: The problem you are trying to solve is minimum or maximum, value can be "min" or "max"